The Trouble with Angels (film): Filming

 Filming began in August 1965 under the title Mother Superior.
 The title was changed to The Trouble with Angels the following month out of fear there were too many other "nun" movies at the time (e.g. The Singing Nun).

 "We are shooting it in color but the prevailing colors will be stark black and white and charcoal grey.
 Then there will be sudden slashes of bright color – a turquoise swimming pool, a green meadow.
 The possibilities of color are fantastic.
 And the picture will be warm and funny.
 And it's such a nice change – no blood spilled at all, darling", said Lupino.

 The St. Francis Academy in the film was filmed on location at what was formerly known as St. Mary's Home for Children and is presently known as Lindenwold Castle in Ambler, Pennsylvania.

 All interior shots were filmed at Columbia Studios at Sunset & Gower in Hollywood.
 Most exterior shots were filmed at the Greystone Mansion, which at the time was being leased by the City of Beverly Hills to the American Film Institute.
-The exterior track-side train/depot scenes (at the opening and closing of the movie) were shot at the former Atchison, Topeka and Santa Fe Railway depot in Monrovia, California featuring ALCO PA's.
-The station is now a stop on the Los Angeles Metro Gold Line.
+The exterior track-side train/depot scenes (at the opening and closing of the movie) were shot at the former Atchison, Topeka, and Santa Fe Railway depot in Monrovia, California featuring ALCO PA's.
+The station is now a stop on the Metro A Line.
 However, the opening establishing shot of the train station was filmed at the Merion Train Station in Merion, Pennsylvania.
 The film was budgeted at $2 million.

 Camilla Sparv made her debut as a nun.

 Before shooting began, Rosalind Russell was asked by an old school friend, now a mother superior in St. Louis, to attend a fundraiser for a Catholic girls' school she was starting.
 Russell proposed that her upcoming film would be "the ideal fundraiser" and convinced Columbia to hold the premiere in St. Louis.
 The world premiere and a reception were held at St. Louis's Fox Theatre with ticket proceeds going to the school's building fund.

 At the time of filming, Mills was 19 years old, while Harding was 28.
 Both characters would have aged from 14 to 17 during the three years covered in the plot.

 In October 1965 Jerry Goldsmith signed to do the music.
+The animated titles were produced by DePatie–Freleng Enterprises.

 Reception

 The film marked a departure for Mills, who was attempting to emerge from her juvenile leads in Walt Disney-produced teen comedies as a comedic actress.
+Her character was rebellious and seen smoking onscreen.